XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 Reproduce the deformation process from the *pinocchio* example in the paper:
 1. Set k value of KNN to 8.
 2. Click the `Load Deformation` button to load the *deform.txt*
-3. Click the `Run Deformation` button to perform geometrical deformation in Stage I
+3. Click the `Run Deformation` button to perform geometrical deformation in Stage I, press `H` to hide the highlights for control regions
 4. Press `F6` to optimize the Gaussians to align them with the radiance field

 #### Case II: Load the Deformation from Scipt (code)